As an affiliate, we earn from qualifying purchases made on our website.

-One thing to be aware of is that this putter is a little bit of the firm side.
-It doesn’t really impact performance but some people prefer a softer feeling putter.
+One thing to be aware of is that this putter is a little bit on the firm side.
+It doesn’t really impact performance but some people prefer a softer-feeling putter.

 I do myself, but it’s not worth the extra $100 bucks (in my opinion).
 The Spider had a softer face and if that’s really important for you, maybe go with that putter.

 Other than that and the price, both the Stroke Lab and Spider were pretty similar.
 The weight and balance were perfect, the grip was solid, and the ball rolled smoothly on the green.

 Check The Price On Global Golf